 Parliamentarian Democracy or Council Republic?

-Ebert must have hated being at the top of a revolutionary government, he distrusted the Councils of Workers’ and Soldiers and struggled to prevent a social revolution that might led to a Bolshevik overthrow as in Russia.
-Yet, a congress of the German workers’ and soldiers’ councils hold in December in Berlin voted against the council system and in favor of elections to a national assembly that should decide about the future state system.
+Ebert must have hated being at the top of a revolutionary government, he distrusted the Councils of Workers’ and Soldiers and struggled to prevent a social revolution that might lead to a Bolshevik overthrow as in Russia.
+Yet, a congress of the German workers’ and soldiers’ councils hold in December in Berlin voted against a council system.
+In contrary, they also wanted elections to a national assembly that should decide about the future state system.
 Thereupon, the left-wing Spartacists around Karl Liebknecht and Rosa Luxemburg founded the Communist Party of Germany (KPD) at the end of 1918.

 Blood is shed

 At the end of 1918 and in January 1919, blood was shed.
 On Christmas Eve, a bloody fight raged between revolutionary sailors and Reichswehr troops.
-Ebert, in his struggle to avoid a left-wing overthrow at any rate, decided to cooperate with the old elites, and even had military forces march against striking workers and sailors.
-Haase and the two other Independents left the government on 29 December in protest.
-The long hoped for unity of Majority and Independent Social Democrats broke apart.
+Ebert, struggling to avoid a left-wing overthrow at any rate, had decided to cooperate with the old elites and given the military orders to restore order.

-In the eyes of most military leaders, Ebert and Noske came in handy for the time being: Noske supported the raising of Free Corps, right-wing paramilitary militias who fought for the Republic in the Baltic region and were ready to fight against bolshewists.
-Yet they could not wait for the day when they would get back to power, put the republicans on trial and find them guilty.
+In the eyes of most military leaders, Ebert and Noske came in handy for the time being.
+Noske supported the raising of Free Corps, right-wing paramilitary militias who fought for the Republic in the Baltic region and were ready to fight against Bolshevists.
+Yet, they could not wait for the day when they would get back to power, put the republicans on trial and find them guilty.

 January Uprising in Berlin

 On January 4, 1919, the Prussian government dismissed Berlin’s police chief, Emil Eichhorn (Independent SPD), for siding with the insurgents during the Christmas crisis.
 Therefore, Karl Liebknecht (KPD) and other left-wing politicians called for a protest action the next day.
 Half a million people responded to the call, and many of them were armed.